“If you think your symptoms are due to something you have caught remember that something you can catch is something you can spread” she said

 Lisa added: “If the symptoms come on suddenly, nausea, projectile vomiting and watery diarrhoea then it is very likely to be Norovirus.
 It is normal to feel pretty awful with Norovirus, drained, washed out with aching limbs and ribs from being sick, things should improve from the second day.

 “The best place you can be is in your home, with your own bowl and your own toilet.
-Try and rest and stay hydrated as these infectious bugs pass quite quickly in healthy people.
+Try to rest and stay hydrated as these infectious bugs pass quite quickly in healthy people.

 “If your symptoms don’t follow this pattern or don’t resolve you should phone NHS 111 or your GP for an assessment to made.
 It is important to stay home until the symptoms are assessed.
 Even if you do need some rehydration treatment your doctor should be able to arrange this for you at home.”